Practice Credit Requirements and Guidelines

 - To receive two units of practice credit from the same organization, the nature of each job must be significantly different.

-- Entering freshmen may not receive practice credit for positions held prior to matriculation in the School of Hotel Administration.
+- Entering freshmen may not receive practice credit for positions held prior to matriculation in the Nolan School.
 Work experience while in high school or the summer(s) between your high school senior year and first year at Cornell, will not be considered for practice credit.

 Our expectation is that you will fulfill the practice credit requirement and submit verification prior to the start of your final semester.
 You will not be allowed to graduate unless you: